-Our amended and restated bylaws provide advance notice procedures for stockholders seeking to bring business before the annual meeting of stockholders or to nominate candidates for election as directors at the annual meeting of stockholders.
-Our amended and restated bylaws also specify certain requirements regarding the form and content of a stockholder's notice.
-These provisions may preclude stockholders from bringing matters before the annual meeting of stockholders or from making nominations for directors at the annual meeting of stockholders if the proper procedures are not followed.
+Our amended and restated bylaws provide advance notice procedures for stockholders seeking to bring business before the annual meeting.
+Common examples of stockholders information that will frequently be regarded as material, assuming it has not been publicly disclosed by Barnwell, are financial results, including earnings or to nominate candidates for election as directors at the annual meeting losses; projections of stockholders.
+Our amended and restated bylaws also specify certain requirements regarding the form and content future earnings or losses; major marketing changes; news of a stockholder's notice.
+These provisions may preclude stockholders from bringing matters pending or proposed joint venture, merger, acquisition, tender offer or securities offering; news of a significant sale of assets or the disposition of a subsidiary; changes in dividend policies or the declaration of a stock split or the offering of additional securities; changes in management; major personnel changes; significant litigation or government investigations; or the gain or loss of a substantial customer or supplier.

+Remember, if your securities transactions become the subject of scrutiny, they will be viewed after-the-fact with the benefit of hindsight.
+As a result, before the annual meeting of stockholders or from making nominations for directors at the annual meeting of stockholders if the proper procedures are not followed.

 We are subject to Section 203 of the DGCL, an anti-takeover law.
-In general, this section prohibits a publicly held Delaware corporation from engaging in a business combination with an interested stockholder for a period of three years following the date such person became an interested stockholder, unless the business combination or the transaction in which such person became an interested stockholder is approved in a prescribed manner.
+In general, this section prohibits a publicly held Delaware corporation from engaging in a business combination with an interested stockholder for a period of three years following the date any securities transaction you should carefully consider how regulators and others might view such person became an interested stockholder, unless the business combination or the transaction in which such person became an interested stockholder is approved in a prescribed manner.
 Generally, a "business combination" includes a merger, asset or stock sale, or other transaction resulting in a financial benefit to the interested stockholder.
 Generally, an "interested stockholder" is a person that, together with affiliates and associates, owns, or within three years prior to the determination of interested stockholder status did own, 15% or more of a corporation's voting stock.
-The existence of this provision may have an anti-takeover effect with respect to transactions not approved in advance by our board, including discouraging attempts that might result in a premium over the market price for the shares of our common stock.
+The existence of this provision may have an anti-takeover effect with respect to transactions not approved in advance by our board, including discouraging attempts that might result in a premium over the market price for the shares of our common stock. future.